-If you’re one of them then take heart because here’s some of the many positive benefits of being negative.
+If you’re one of them then take heart because here are some of the many positive benefits of being negative.

 - You get to be the world’s foremost critic, an expert authority on what’s wrong with the world, your relatives, family, colleagues and your job.

-- You can say what you like and tell those pie in the sky crackpots, who’re trying to achieve success, that they’re wasting their time.
+- You can say what you like and tell those pie in the sky crackpots, who are trying to achieve success, that they’re wasting their time.

 - You can procrastinate with pride by being able to justify your delays because you’re waiting for the “perfect time”.

-- You’ve a free life membership to the Two Headed Turtles Club and you can join whenever you have enough time.
+- You have a free lifetime membership to the Two-Headed Tortoise Club and you can join whenever you have enough time.